bgwebagency/who-wants-to-be-a-javascriptaire/README.md

 Therefore, when `console.log(main())` is called, `"Finally block executed."` and `"Finally block value"` will be logged to the console.

+Try, catch, and finally are keywords used in JavaScript to handle runtime errors.

 </p>
 </details>